The Lover's Lane Quilt Block takes a handful of half square triangles.

 Simple piecing, for sure.

-To provide you with options, both paperpiecing and connector corner techniques are shared for creating the Square in a Square units.
+To provide you with options, both paperpiecing and the Connector (or Folded) corners techniques are shared for creating the Square in a Square units.

 Choose whichever technique works best for you.